eskildbr/TDT4250-Assignment2/README.md

 8. Choose a model, which should be either one of the following programmes: BachelorInformatics.xmi, MasterInformatics.xmi or IntegratedMasterDataSience.xmi
 9. Choose a target, which should be the src folder in the org.eclipse.acceleo.module folder
 10. Hit apply and run.

+Note: Remember to delete the HTML files so that you see that it actually works.

+We had much trouble with a file that for some reason just dissapears.
+If you get a error message that says that you do not have the transformation.emtl file:

+1. Manually download the file from this repo.
+Should be found inside org.eclipse.acceleo.module.sample/bin/org/eclipse/acceleo/module/sample/main folder
+2. put the missing file in org.eclipse.acceleo.module.sample/bin/org/eclipse/acceleo/module/sample/main folder
+3. Start from point 7. in the HOW-TO list